Last updated on March 5, 2026

 Path to Exile x2

-Angels aren’t exactly a top tier archetype in Modern at the moment, but if you’re just looking to get in some games for fun, one of the best angel decks in the format right now is this aggro Bant () build.
+Angels aren’t exactly a top tier archetype in Modern, but if you’re just looking to get in some games for fun, one of the best angel decks in the format is this aggro Bant () build.
 It takes advantage of cheap angels like Giada, Font of Hope and Youthful Valkyrie that can be played early but only get better the longer they’re out.

 Because most of your creatures in this deck have flying, Errant and Giada has a good chance of letting you play some cards off the top of your deck.
 There are also cards like Skyclave Apparition and Noble Hierarch which aren’t angels but just work well in the deck.